akkaygin/staj/README.md

 Virtual environment set up with `uv` (to set up a virtual environment and run type `uv run flask run`), but the only dependency is `flask`, so `python -m flask run` works for now.

 To access the dashboard create an user and log in.
-The 4 character 'E-Mail confirmation code' can be found on the console or in the corresponding entry in `db.csv`.
+The 4 character 'E-Mail confirmation code' can be found on the console.

 # Features
+## SQL Backend
+- Uses sqlite3 for database operations.
+Does not depend on sqlalchemy.

 ## Registration Page
 - E-Mail address format validation using browser rules and a (**not** RFC5322 compliant) regex rule.
 - Password strength validation, again with a simple regex rule.
 - - 8 characters, one lower, one uppercase char and one digit is required.
 - Phone number validation, again, regex.
-- Address input, can accept special characters (including commas) and spaces except '|'.
+- Address input, can accept special characters.
 - Error reporting.
 - Passwords are salted and hashed using PKCSv2.

 ## E-Mail Confirmation Mockup
-- Creates a random code and prints to console, the code can be found in the .csv file too.
+- Creates a random code and prints to console, the code can be found in the dashboard too.
 - User can request new codes.
 - 30 minute code timeout.